Te Poari o Taumata Arowai

 Nō reira, tēnā koutou, tēnā koutou, tēnā koutou katoa

-Brian is currently the Independent Chair of the Three Waters Reform Steering Group, a member of the Taumata Arowai steering board, and a farmer and business director.
+Brian is currently the Independent Chair of the Three Waters Reform Steering Group, a member of the Taumata Arowai steering board, a farmer and business director.

 Dr Virginia Hope